 Rug Doctor is known for its industrial strength machines that you can rent from big box hardware stores.
+However, we found that it has the at-home power to put it among the best carpet cleaners we reviewed.
 We found that the home version of its cleaning machine is effective, though many machines cleaned our test stains faster.
 It did get the stains out with an extra pass or two, and the water extraction was unbeatable.

-With the second widest cleaning path and the second most amps, we expected this carpet cleaner to fair really well in our cleaning tests.
-Unfortunately, it did not meet expectations.
-It did remove the stains, but it took longer than others.
-There were only two machines that took more strokes than this one to complete the stain removal, and they both cost half the price.
-Cheaper machines that performed better include the Hoover Power Scrub and Bissell ProHeat 2X.
+With the second widest cleaning path and the second most amps, we expected the Rug Doctor to perform the best in our cleaning tests.
+While it did remove the stains, it took longer than others.
+Cheaper machines that performed better include the Hoover Power Scrub.

 The Rug Doctor is not the most user friendly, due to its bulk and overall design.
 We had a bit of difficulty with this machine in the beginning.
 Initially, we thought we could use this carpet cleaner the same way we had with cleaners that are meant for home use.
 Most carpet cleaners allow you to push forward and pull backward to clean; however, this one requires you to clean only one way: pulling backward.
 Once we got the hang of the unit, it became easier to use, but due to its size, it was still more difficult to move than other carpet cleaners.